jriguera/bosh-ironic-cpi-release/README.md

 # bosh-ironic-cpi

 A Bosh CPI (Cloud Provider Interface) to manage baremetal servers via Ironic (Standalone mode, without the rest of OpenStack components).
-The idea is make the most of OpenStack Ironic to provide an alternative way to deploy physical servers with BOSH.
-If you do not know about how amazing is BOSH, have a look
+The idea is make the most of OpenStack Ironic to provide an alternative way to deploy physical servers with Bosh.
+If you do not know about how amazing is Bosh, have a look
 here: http://bosh.io/

 Tested using https://github.com/jriguera/ansible-ironic-standalone but it should